 Russia strategic goal is to undermine the credibility of democratic regimes, exploiting pre-existing rifts and vulnerabilities by using informational and cyber tools to exacerbate the frustration and distrust that societies have of their flawed democracies.
 The promotion of narratives “that tap into existing frustrations and cynicism of local populations” deepens polarization and the crisis of legitimacy of poorly performing democratic institutions.

-Moscow is attempting to undermine and discredit the democratic consensus that the U.S. has, since at least the end of the Cold War, sought to defend and promote.
+In the end, Moscow is attempting to undermine and discredit the democratic consensus that the U.S. has, since at least the end of the Cold War, sought to defend and promote.
 Moscow’s other key strategic objective, is to create or intensify existing cleavages between Washington and its allies, whether it’s NATO or its two most important strategic partners in Latin America – Mexico and Colombia.
 Weakening U.S. influence and its historic bonds with Latin America serves the Kremlin’s global objective of undermining the Western world and United States leadership of it.

 Since at least the 1960s the Soviets and later Russians engaged in what is known as active measures – actions of political and information warfare that ranged from media manipulation, disinformation, counterfeiting and even violence.
 In the digital age, Russians use modern platforms like the cyber space and social media to achieve the same goals of disruption, distrust and political divisiveness.